Capstone-C241-PS026/.github/profile/README.md

 ## 📜 **About Lautify** 📜

-"Lautify" addresses the pressing need to ensure the freshness of seafood in Indonesia's agriculture and fisheries sector through an innovative mobile application.
-With abundant marine resources, distinguishing between fresh and less fresh fish remains challenging for consumers.
-Our project focuses on developing a user-friendly solution for detecting fish freshness, leveraging image processing techniques.
+"Lautify" focuses on simplifying the process of detecting fish freshness using advanced image processing techniques.
+In Indonesia's rich marine environment, ensuring the quality of fish is crucial but challenging for consumers.
+Our solution aims to provide a reliable and user-friendly tool to assess fish freshness quickly and accurately.

 ### MVP Features

-- **Fish Freshness Detection**: Users can capture a photo of the fish with their smartphone's camera.
-"Lautify" analyzes the image, focusing on the clarity of the fish's eyes to determine freshness.
+- **Fish Freshness Detection**: Users can take a photo of the fish using their smartphone's camera.
+"Lautify" analyzes key indicators like the clarity of the fish's eyes to determine its freshness.

-- **Recipe Recommendations**: Based on the type of fish detected, "Lautify" provides users with a list of recommended recipes for cooking the fish.
+- **Recipe Recommendations**: Upon detecting the type of fish, "Lautify" suggests tailored recipes to help users make the most of their fresh catch.